 1. Healthy communication

 Being approachable and honest in communication is necessary for the relationship to work.
-In an interdependent relationship, both the partners communicate positively.
-There is active listening, straightforward conversation, but no blame games.
+In an interdependent relationship, both partners communicate positively.
+There is active listening and straightforward conversation, but no blame games.
+They prefer interacting with each other in a calm and rational manner.
 They discuss everything freely, being aware of each other’s requirements, leaving no space for misunderstandings.

 When healthy boundaries are set, both the partners can have their self-esteem and feel comfortable with or without each other.
-Establishing boundaries doesn’t mean limiting or restricting each other.
+Usually, setting boundaries is associated with controlling partners.
+However, establishing boundaries doesn’t mean limiting or restricting each other.
 Instead, it means being transparent with your values, beliefs, limits, and desires, and drawing the line at how much you can compromise or adjust to develop a stronger, healthier relationship.

 3. Personal interests